kavinda-100/scafnix/README.md

 scafnix
 ```

-You will be asked for the project name, package manager, API framework, database provider, whether to install dependencies, and whether to initialize Git.
+You will be asked for the project name, package manager, API framework, ORM provider, whether to install dependencies, and whether to initialize Git.

 ### Inline arguments and AI agents